 In addition to Canaccord Genuity Group Inc., Mr. Carello is a director and a member of the Audit Committees of the following public companies: Canadian Overseas Petroleum Limited and Orsu Metals Corporation.
-Until December 2010, he was also a director and a member of the Audit Committee of Uranium One Inc. Of the meetings of the Board of Directors and the committee on which he served held between April 1, 2014 and June 2, 2015, Mr. Carello attended seven of the eight meetings of the Board of Directors and all of the five meetings of the Audit Committee.
+Until December 2010, he was also a director and a member of the Audit Committee of Uranium One Inc. Of the meetings of the Board of Directors and the committee on which he served held between April 1, 2015 and June 1, 2016, Mr. Carello attended all of the nine meetings of the Board of Directors and all of the five meetings of the Audit Committee.